ValyVanDenBroeck/ldes-training-project/README.md

 2. Detect any changes compared to the previous version
 3. Write detected changes to the LDES feed for downstream consumers to ingest

-The LDES feed is kept as a collection of static documents which can be served via GitLab Pages or any static hosting platform.
+The LDES feed is kept as a collection of static documents which can be served via GitHub Pages or any static hosting platform.

 ## How it works